simonvic/sVisual/README.md

 # PostProcessing effects

-## The insides of PPEManager
+## The insides of SPPEManager
 <h3 align="center">PostProcess Effect Manager</h3>
-The PPEManager is in charge of managing the PostProcessing effects; this is a small diagram roughly showing how it works
+The SPPEManager is in charge of managing the PostProcessing effects; this is a small diagram roughly showing how it works
 <img src="https://imgur.com/y7Dw4LL.png">